YouHayNeZ/Henry_Porter_and_the_Lost_ITKey/README.txt

 - music: we have two tracks that match the vibe (slow menu music, mystical game music)

-- sound: we have sounds for each action that can occur during the game (e.g. collecting items, killing enemies, getting hurt, opening doors, winning, losing)
+- sound: we have sounds for each action that can occur during the game (e.g., collecting items, killing enemies, getting hurt, opening doors, winning, losing)

 - .png files: contain animations and images for in game objects

 - License.txt: contains our citations for the assets we used

 ##### Core #####
 - entity: contains the classes for the different entities in the game -> Entity: our main class that all entities (game objects) inherit from
-    - UpdatableEntity: class that all entities that need to be updated inherit from (Heart, Key, Coin, Potion, Trap, Exit, Clock, Exit)
+    - UpdatableEntity: class that all entities that need to be updated inherit from (Heart, Key, Coin, Potion, Trap, Exit, Clock)
     - MovableEntity: abstract class that all entities that need to be moved inherit from (Player, Enemy)
             -> only Wall and EntryPoint are regular Entities